Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1/README.md

 ## Description

-Metadata-driven pipelines in Azure Data Factory, Synapse Pipelines, and now, Microsoft Fabric, give you the capability to ingest and transform data with less code, reduced maintenance and greater scalability than writing code or pipelines for every data source that needs to be ingested and transformed.
+Metadata-driven pipelines in Azure Data Factory, Synapse Pipelines, and now, Microsoft Fabric, give you the capability to ingest and transform data with less code, reduced maintenance and greater scalability than writing code or pipelines for every data source entity that needs to be ingested and transformed.
 The key lies in identifying the data loading and transformation pattern(s) for your data sources and destinations and then building the framework to support each pattern.

 In August 2023, I created 2 blog posts on Metadata Driven Pipelines with Fabric.
 Both involve landing the data in a Fabric Lakehouse and building a Star Schema for the Gold Layer.
 [The first post](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/metadata-driven-pipelines-for-microsoft-fabric/ba-p/3891651) illustrates creating the Star Schema in a Fabric Lakehouse.
 [The second post](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/metadata-driven-pipelines-for-microsoft-fabric-part-2-data/ba-p/3906749) covers using a Fabric Data Warehouse for the Star Schema and why you may want to choose this option.